 Marriage is an institution as old as time and men.
 It’s evolved over centuries, but much of the general structure remains intact.
-Anything this old, is bound to pick up fabricated ‘lints’ we now recognize as myths about marriage, and they feed into beliefs today; much like the telephone game.
+Anything this old, is bound to pick up fabricated ‘lints’ we now recognize as myths about marriage, and they feed into the beliefs and psyche of people today; much like the telephone game.

 The fact of the matter is, for more of us young people, marriage isn’t appealing.
-Whether that depends on the individual’s personal desires, character traits or the fear that it will end badly and they’ll end up on the wrong side of the success versus failure rate.
+Whether is that depends on the individual’s personal desires, character traits or the fear that it will end badly, the reasons are numerous.
+Some people, use the experiences of others they’ve witnessed to stamp their own destinies before giving it a chance for themselves.
+Others believe myths or simply fear human nature and ending up on the wrong side of the success versus failure rate.

 Myths About Marriage